Luke Russe: Gloucester City (loan)

 On 25 January 2019, Russe joined Gloucester City on a one-month loan deal.
 Russe made his debut the following day in a 0–0 home draw to Bath City where he played the full match.
 On 21 February, Russe extended his loan deal until the end of the season.

 Chippenham Town (loan)

 In January 2020 he joined Chippenham Town on loan.

 Chippenham Town

 On 3 August 2020, Russe joined Chippenham Town on a permanent deal.
 He made his debut on 3 October 2020 as Chippenham beat Poole Town on penalties after drawing 2-2 in the FA Cup, a game that saw Russe score his penalty in the shootout.

+Russe was awarded the National League South Goal of the Season award for his impressive strike in a 1–0 victory over Weymouth.

+Bath City

+On 7 June 2023, Russe signed for Bath City.